mishbah/Diving-into-ES2015/README.md

 In order to take advantage of all of the new ES2015 features we're going to use the Babel CLI to run our Node REPL, and to run our scripts.

+What is Babel?
+Simply put, [Babel](https://babeljs.io/) is a JavaScript compiler.
+Babel takes code that is written in future versions of JavaScript (or things like JSX for React) and compiles it to code that is compatible in most modern browsers.

 You may be wondering what the heck a Node REPL is right now.
 REPL stands for Read-Eval-Print-Loop.
 It is simply an interactive environment for writing and testing code for a computer language.